 Of course, many newlyweds choose to update their home furnishings to show off their status as married couples by purchasing brand-new items.
 Talk it over with your loved ones.
 A wedding shower is acceptable in second wedding etiquette if someone offers to arrange a party for you and everybody is excited about the idea.

-It’s important to let your kids in on the big news as soon as possible following the second wedding etiquette.
-This is also a great time to talk to them about what they can do to help at the wedding.
+As soon as you say “I do” for the second time, share the exciting news with your kids!
+This is also a great time to talk to them about what they can do to help at the wedding, following the etiquette for second marriage.

 While the officiant at your ceremony may insist that you wear a veil, it is ultimately up to the bride to determine if she feels beautiful with or without one.
 Besides a hat, you can accessorize your head with a crown, comb, hairpins, flowers, or even a tiara.